Call 24/7

 Services:

-New Hanover Metro Treatment Center Metro Treatment Of North Carolina Lp is a suboxone drug treatment clinic in Wilmington, NC situated in the 28401 zip code.
+New Hanover Metro Treatment Center Metro Treatment Of North Carolina Lp is a suboxone treatment facility in Wilmington, NC located in the 28401 zip code.

 Location: 1611 Castle Hayne Road, Building C, Wilmington, NC 28401 in New Hanover County